 Complete and submit the application for the form I-20 to the International Students and Scholars Office (ISSO).
 Please note that this is only required of international students requiring a student (F-1) visa.
 If you are not a United States citizen or permanent resident, you must be a full-time student at Columbia in order to be eligible for a student (F-1) visa.
 If you have questions about the visa application process you can email the ISSO at firstname.lastname@example.org.

 Fee payment must accompany the online application.

 The School of Professional Studies partners with Educational Housing Services to provide housing for SPS students.
 These housing accommodations are off-campus double-occupancy spaces with private bathrooms.

-If your institution has a process for emailing electronic transcripts (such as services available through eSCRIP-SAFE, Parchment, or National Student Clearinghouse), the registrar’s office may submit it/them to firstname.lastname@example.org.
+If your transcripts are from an institution in the U.S. or Canada, official transcripts must be submitted electronically if the institution has a process for emailing electronic transcripts (such as services available through eSCRIP-SAFE, Parchment, or National Student Clearinghouse).
+The registrar’s office may submit the transcripts to email@example.com.

 Activate your University ID (UNI) and Email (LionMail) Account

 Your UNI is created three to five business days after we receive your tuition deposit.
 To activate your UNI, click the “Activate Your UNI or LionMail Account” option on the Manage My UNI page.
 If you are unable to look up your UNI using the available search tool and more than five business days have passed, please contact firstname.lastname@example.org.